Moorish History of Almuñécar

 Before the Moors controlled Spain there was another Germanic group that occupied the peninsula, the Visigoths.
 These barbarians came from the Balkan peninsula(modern day Serbia and Bulgaria) and existed in a less sophisticated tribal society.
 The Visigoths are well known in history for sacking the Roman Empire.
 When the Huns moved into western Europe, the Visigoths moved from the west down into Italy, famously taking Rome in 410 AD.
 From Italy they moved back north and down into Spain where they pushed the Romans out and took Toledo as their captial.

 Until around 700 AD the Visigoths ruled the land but with much strife among their nobility.
-The Roman nobles still ran the financial system and their Bishops were still the senior figures in the land.
-This caused much tension between the ranks as the Romans at this time were a very sophisticated people while the Visigoths were long-haired, and crude adorned with gaudy jewelry.
-Town life declined under the Visigoths.
-In time, with much conflict and undermining within their government, the moors were able to move in and conquer the land.
+The Roman nobles still ran the financial system and their Bishops were still the senior figures in the land causing much tension between the ranks.
+The Romans at this time were a very sophisticated people but the Visigoths were long-haired, crude and adorned with gaudy jewelry.
+Town life declined under the Visigoths and in time, with much conflict and undermining within their government, the moors were able to move in and conquer the land.